theobald-software/theobald-software.github.io/content/_en/xtract-for-alteryx/sap-connection.md

 progressstate: 5
 ---

-The following section shows how to create an SAP connection using the [Data Connection Manager](https://help.alteryx.com/20223/server/dcm-server) of Alteryx.<br>
+The following section shows how to create an SAP connection using the [Data Connection Manager](https://help.alteryx.com/20231/designer/dcm-designer) (DCM) of Alteryx.<br>
 An SAP connection is required to use any Xtract for Alteryx component.

+{: .box-note }
+**Note:** The Alteryx Data Connection Manager is available as of Alteryx Designer version 2021.4.
+If you use an older version of the Alteryx Designer, refer to the knowledge base article []() to create SAP connections using the Xtract for Alteryx UI.

 ### Creating Credentials
 The SAP connection for Xtract for Alteryx uses existing credentials from the Data Connection Manager.<br>